By Frank Rotering | March 8, 2018

 What the above implies is that the IPCC’s failures to bend the Keeling curve downward and to spur SRM in the Arctic are not accidents, but rather the inevitable results of its economic mandate.
 Contrary to its reputation as a staunch defender of the global environment, the organization is an effective instrument of social control.

-This conclusion may strike the reader as extreme, but it is consistent with the views expressed by a conventional historian of physics.
+This conclusion may strike the reader as extreme, but it is consistent with the views of a conventional historian of physics.
 When discussing the IPCC’s formation in The Discovery of Global Warming (2008), Spencer Weart notes that the BAU supporters, “… might have been expected to oppose the creation of a prestigious body to study climate change.”
 But, he explains, “… they distrusted still more the system of international panels of independent scientists that had been driving the issue.
 If the process continued in the same fashion, … future groups might make radical environmental pronouncements.
 Better to form a new system under the control of government representatives.” (p.
 158) Those government representatives, of course, are strongly tied to the supporters of business-as-usual.

 My overall conclusion is that a rational response to the GHG crisis was never seriously considered.
 The 1992 statements were intended solely to placate the public and concerned thinkers.
 The IPCC’s fundamental role has been to mask this existential abdication through the above stratagems and the luster of its research on the GHG problems.